Luna8023/Microsoft-DAT102x-Capstone-Project-/README.md

 # Microsoft-professional-program-capstone-project-

+This project is about predicting the gross rent of counties.
+The dataset consists of following features:

 Data fields
 ID

 county_code - Unique identifier for each county state - Unique identifier for each state population - Total population

 HOUSING

 renter_occupied_households - Count of renter-occupied households
-pct_renter_occupied - Percent of occupied housing units that are renter-occupied rent_burden - Median gross rent as a percentage of household income ETHNICITY
+pct_renter_occupied - Percent of occupied housing units that are renter-occupied rent_burden - Median gross rent as a percentage of household income

+ETHNICITY

 pct_white - Percent of population that is White alone and not Hispanic or Latino